 NOTE: The services requiring the access via N3IWF may be configured with the RSC(s) that can be served by the same Relay.

 5. Remote UE selects an N3IWF and determines the N3IWF IP address.

-Editor's note: Remote UE N3IWF selection procedures are FFS.
-It can follow the N3IWF selection procedures defined in clause 6.3.6.2 of TS 23.501 [6] for untrusted non-3GPP access as baseline but modifications may be required.
+Remote UE follows the N3IWF selection procedure as described in clause 6.23.4.

 6. Remote UE establishes signaling IPsec tunnel using IKE procedures with N3IWF and performs NAS Registration as shown in Figure 4.12.2.2-1 of TS 23.502 [8].
 After the IPSec tunnel is established, Remote UE can perform any of the NAS procedures (incl.
 PDU Session establishment for the Relay PDU sessions) as specified in clause 4.12 of TS 23.502 [8].

 IKE keep alive(s) between the Remote UE and the N3IWF are used for detecting possible path failure.
 The Remote UE may change Relay UE(s) while maintain the session with N3IWF when the Remote UE and N3IWF support MOBIKE.
 This is negotiated between the Remote UE and the N3IWF as specified in TS 23.502 [8], clause 4.12.2.2).
 When IKE keep alive(s) are used, the Remote UE needs to keep the PC5 connection and Relay UE keeps the PDU Session.